- Pain in the ball of the foot just under the toes extending down into the top of the arch

 Self Treatment Help For Adductor Hallucis Muscle Pain

 The Trigger Point Therapy Workbook: Your Self-Treatment Guide for Pain Relief can help you treat foot pain by teaching you the techniques to find and eliminate trigger points Author Clair Davies explains the trigger point phenomenon and muscle pain in everyday language.
 But what makes this book worth its weight in gold are the individual muscle trigger point treatments that Davies has compiled.
 His diagrams and step by step instructions help you locate which muscles are contributing to your pain, how to find the trigger point and treat it.
-He also provides stretching and strengthening exercises for each muscle.
-It takes time and practice to master finding trigger points, but once you learn you have a tool and method to help relieve muscle pain throughout the body.If you are suffering from pain in the ball of the foot, treating the trigger points in the adductor hallucis muscle of the foot can help reduce or eliminate you pain.
-This book is a must have for anyone interested in finding the cause and treating muscle pain.
+It takes time and practice to master finding trigger points, but once you learn you have a tool and method to help relieve muscle pain throughout the body.If you are suffering from pain in the ball of the foot, treating the trigger points in the adductor hallucis muscle of the foot can help reduce or eliminate your pain.
+This book is a must-have for anyone interested in finding the cause and treating muscle pain.

 Trigger Point Tools To Treat The Bottom Of The Foot